dossiersolutions/amqp-connector/src/jvmDoc/module.md

 * Configurable queues (durability, explicitness, auto-deletion)
 * Configurable forwarding of dead-letter messages
 * Automatic connection and channel recovery
+* Pausing and resuming consumers
+* Custom hooks on successful message publication / consumption

 ### Currently unsupported
 * Publishing and processing messages in batches
 * Implicit message acknowledgements
 * Dynamic subscription and un-subscription
+* Confirmations for replies from consumers

 ## Getting started
 1. Add the amqp-connector dependency to your Gradle build script